All Episodes

 It would be what I would do, but we'll find out together.

-If you imagine yourself to be President Obama, and you're in the White House last night making your speech.
+By the way, a quick question: if you imagine yourself to be President Obama and you're in the White House last night making a speech, so I try to put myself inside people's hearts and minds, try to understand them.

 I really do.

-This is just me being me.
+So I can't imagine, this is just me being me.

 I can't imagine, even as president, making a speech in the White House about protests in Egypt and having the people on the street there give a rat's rear end what I'm saying.

-If I were to make a speech about what's going on in Egypt as president, I'd be focused on informing the American people what's up here and uh what are the effects on American national security and what we're trying to do to solve whatever it is.
+If I were to make a speech about what's going on in Egypt as president, I'd be focused on informing the American people what's up here and what are the effects on American national security and what we're trying to do to solve whatever it is.

-I I would I would not no more take to the cameras and microphones in the White House and attempt to talk to the people in the streets.
+I would not no more take to the cameras and microphones in the White House and attempt to talk to the people in the streets.

-Now, does Obama he obviously did?
+Now, does Obama he obviously did.

 Because if he does, we have a problem.

-He went to the White House, whatever room might have been the Oval Office, makes this speech.
+He went to the White House, whatever room, might have been the Oval Office, makes this speech.

 He gets in front of the mob.

-He's gonna get rid of Mubarak.
+He's going to get rid of Mubarak.

-Mubarg's going.
+Mubarak's going.

-We're gonna get him out of there.
+We're going to get him out of there.

 And he wants it somehow to be seen by the world that he can bring this to a screeching halt.